sasjakoning/human-centered-design-2223/README.md

 ## Demo

-The demo can be found [here](https://human-centered-design.up.railway.app/).
+The demo can be found [here](https://human-centered-design.up.railway.app/)(Made for mobile formats).

 <br>
 <hr>